MatthewReid854/reliability/docs/Creating and plotting distributions.rst

 The following methods are available for all distributions:

+-   name - a string of the distribution name.
+Eg. 'Weibull'
 -   parameter names - varies by distribution.
 Eg. dist.mu will provide the mu parameter in the above example.
 -   parameters - returns an array of parameters.
 These are in the order specified in the bullet points above, so for Lognormal it would return [mu,sigma].
 -   mean